CoderAbdiaziz/Travely/AppDesignDoc.md

 ## Overview
 ### Description
-An app where the user can select a point on a map and then be taken to a view of all of the best spots in the selected area.
-Once a spot is double tapped, it will be saved into your favorites to view later.
-Users can also find discounted flights and hotels in the areas selected.
-Users will be able to navigate between the map, personalized favorites, flights, and hotels.
+A traveling app!
+An app where the user can select a point on a map where they are currently or going to view all of the popular spots in the area selected.
+Douple tapping a selected area will favorite it and leave it for you to view later.
+You can even share your list with friends, or see their lists.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category: Lifestyle**
 - **Mobile: This app is great on a phone since you are always on the go while traveling.
-Having it on your phone is much more accessible rather than on a computer**
+Having it on your phone is much more accessible rather than on a computer.
+This is especially the case with communicating with friends and sharing lists on the go**
-- **Story: Organizes all of the information a person needs/wants in a single place for them to fulfill their dreams and goals of traveling**
+- **Story: Organizes all of the information a person needs/wants in a single place for them to fulfill their dreams and goals of traveling.
+You can even share these personalized lists with friends**
 - **Market: Anybody who wants to travel or go on vacation.
 Schools and clubs can even use the app for field trips or convention trips**
-- **Habit: Users will love to just hop on the app just to scroll through cool looking places or keep an eye on flight/hotel prices**
+- **Habit: Looking through comments and sharing locations with friends can become addicting.
+Users continously will want to come back and see what pictures their friends shared with them**
-- **Scope:**
+- **Scope: It will be a local storage of places within California.
+Users that want to find a place in california near them or accross the state.
+It can turn into a map of the country, then of the world.
+It can also potentially included a social media feel where you can meet others with similar lists.**

 ## Product Spec